forkineye/ESPixelStick/README.md

 ## Build Requirements

 The recommended way to build ESPixelStick is with PlatformIO.
-However, due to current [issues](#platformio-issues) with PlatformIO filesystem handling, Arduino IDE should be used for uploading the filesystem.
-Building with the Arduino IDE is supported, but not recommended.
+Building from the Arduino IDE is no longer supported.

 ### Platform IO Instructions